rkzn/open-api-docs/docs/symbol-data.md

 To get the historical price data of a symbol follow these steps:

  1. Create a [ProtoOAGetTrendbarsReq](../messages/#protooagettrendbarsreq) message
- 2. You have to fill the message fields with the trading account ID, symbol ID, period (time frame), and from/to timestamps, which are in Unix time milliseconds, the timestampes are subject to some limitations that you can find on message reference table
+ 2. You have to fill the message fields with the trading account ID, symbol ID, period (time frame), and from/to timestamps, which are in Unix time milliseconds, the timestamps are subject to some limitations that you can find on message reference table
  3. Send the message, and you will receive a [ProtoOAGetTrendbarsRes](../messages/#protooagettrendbarsres) message, which will contain the historical data on its trendbar field
  4. Transform the data from relative format to actual price format, to do that you have to use the trend bar low and divide it by 100000, round the result to symbol digits, then for getting high, open, close price levels first add the trend bar delta level of each to low, then divide each by 100000, and round the result to symbol digits
  5. Now you have the historical price data for your requested time period